pinkavat/pQueue/README.md

 void freeQueue(pQueue *queue)
 ```

+### Queue operations
-The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
++The pQueue deals in void pointers; managing the objects referred to by these pointers is not the pQueue's responsibility.
-The pQueue is a min-queue: elements with lower priority will be returned first.
++The pQueue is a min-queue: elements with lower priority will be returned first.

 Add new elements with
 ```
 void push(pQueue *queue, void *element, int priority)